xavysp/color_restorer/README.md

   RGB+N is a color image corrumpted by NIR information because of cross-talking.

-  ENDENet (second row in the fig. below), has the same characteristics and parameters, the difference is the encoding and decoding process in the convolution and deconvolutional stage.
+  ENDENet (second row in the Fig. below), has the same characteristics and parameters, the difference is the encoding and decoding process in the convolution and deconvolutional stage.